-Autoimmune diseases can be healed only by eliminating the mental & physical causes of the disease.
+Autoimmune diseases can be healed only by eliminating the mental and physical causes of the disease.
 Medications perpetuate the patient's illness.

 Autoimmune diseases are curable, but not with drugs.
-Only by strengthening the immune system, using the self-healing method combines body, mind, and spirit.
+By strengthening the immune system, the self-healing method combines body, mind, and spirit.
 Following Self-healing methods is challenging on both a mental and physical level, mainly because it takes discipline and self-confidence to serve as your medical advisor.

-Therefore, treatment accordingly is only symptomatic and does not attempt to bring about the patient's recovery.
+Therefore, treatment is only symptomatic and does not attempt to improve the patient's recovery.